* Saudi Arabia, Russia favour extending oil production cuts

 * Rising Iraq export capacity holds Brent back

 * Steep WTI/Brent discount makes U.S. oil exports attractive

-* Some analysts warn that crude is overbought (Adds Iraq export capacity, updates prices)
+* Some analysts warn that crude is overbought (Updates prices)

-SINGAPORE, Oct 30 (Reuters) - Oil markets were firm on Monday, with Brent remaining above $60 per barrel on expectations that an OPEC-led production cut due to expire next March would be extended, although rising exports from Iraq kept a lid on prices.
+SINGAPORE, Oct 30 (Reuters) - Oil markets rose on Monday, with Brent remaining above $60 per barrel on expectations that an OPEC-led production cut due to expire next March would be extended, although rising exports from Iraq kept a lid on prices.

 "With strong compliance to OPEC's production curbs already supporting prices, comments from the Saudi Arabian Crown Prince that suggested the production cut agreement should be extended added to gains," ANZ bank said.

 The Organization of the Petroleum Exporting Countries (OPEC) plus Russia and nine other producers have agreed to hold back about 1.8 million barrels per day (bpd) to get rid of a supply glut.